-Optimizing pandas for FHIR JSON Parsing: High-Throughput Clinical ETL Patterns
+Optimizing pandas for FHIR JSON Parsing: High-Throughput Clinical ETL

 import ijson

-from typing import Generator, Dict, Any, Iterator
+from typing import Any, Generator

-def stream_fhir_entries(bundle_path: str) -> Generator[Dict[str, Any], None, None]:
+def stream_fhir_entries(bundle_path: str) -> Generator[dict[str, Any], None, None]:

 with open(bundle_path, "rb") as f: